-OpenVMS software supports industry standards, facilitating application portability and interoperability.
+OpenVMS is a general-purpose, multiuser operating system that runs in both production and development environments.
+VSI OpenVMS software supports industry standards, facilitating application portability and interoperability.
 OpenVMS provides symmetric multiprocessing (SMP) support for multiprocessing systems.

 The OpenVMS operating system can be tuned to perform well in a wide variety of environments.
-This includes combinations of compute-intensive, I/O-intensive, client/server, real-time, and other environments.
+This includes combinations of compute-intensive, I/O intensive, client/server, real-time, and other environments.
 Actual system performance depends on the type of computer, available physical memory, and the number and type of active disk and tape drives.

-The OpenVMS operating system has well-integrated networking, distributed computing, client/server, multi-processing, windowing and authentication capabilities.
-It contains extensive features that promote ease-of-use, improve the productivity of programmers, facilitate system management, and effective operating system security.
+The OpenVMS operating system has well-integrated networking, distributed computing, client/server, multiprocessing, and windowing capabilities.
+It contains extensive features that promote ease-of-use, improve the productivity of programmers, and facilitate system management.